HWO-Yield-Visualizations/yieldplotlib/paper/paper.md

 Rocky planets, Super Earths, Sub-Neptunes, Neptunes and Jupiters.
 \label{fig:planet_hists}](figures/TEMP_planet_histograms.jpeg)

-Yield code inputs can also have a profound impact on their calculations and so plottign these values is also important to ensure consistency.
+Yield code inputs can also have a profound impact on their calculations and so plotting these values is also important to ensure consistency.
 Figure \autoref{fig:core_throughput} shows the throughput for a key series of optics in the observatory known as a coronagraph.
-Smaller throughputs mean less planet late makes it onto the detector and can have a profound impact on yields.
+Smaller throughputs mean less planet light makes it onto the detector and can have a profound impact on yields.

 ![Core throughput vs. separation (in lambda/D) for the amplitude apodized vortex coronagraph